5 Essential Cybersecurity Tips for CEOs

 2. Educate Staff about Cybersecurity

-Email is still the primary method of attack, and Covid-19 has just worsened things.
+Email is still the primary method of attack, followed by ransomware attacks, and Covid-19 has just worsened things.
 Attacks with spearfishing have risen during the lockdown.
-Every employee in your company has to receive comprehensive training in the fundamentals of cybersecurity.
+Every employee in your company must receive comprehensive training in cybersecurity fundamentals.
 They must distinguish between a legitimate email and a phishing email.

 These fundamentals are crucial, and it’s surprising how many businesses get them incorrectly or ignore them entirely.
 It’s a never-ending battle that is constantly evolving and progressing.